-Be sure to notify your Program Director If b pehavior warrants, contact RHS Pro otection.
-Student Name: Date: Time: In the following section, please note all pertinent behavior and phys believe that the student has recently used, or is under the influence ad you to reasonably Odor of alcohol Odor of marijuana Slurred speech Flushed, swollen face Runny nose, sniffles Pupils dilated or constricted Unusual eye movement Bloodshot or watery eyes Decreased breathing rate Inconsistent work patterns Missed deadlines Tremors or sweats Weariness, exhaustion Abnormal or erratic be Observed or reported substances Swaying, wobbling, st Lack of coordination Dizziness or fainting Reduced reaction time Restlessness Poor productivity Repeated/multiple con students/faculty/staff ehavior enamination was of prohibited aggering, or falling If reasonable suspicion exists after observing the student, follow Have a second faculty/staff member present (when possible) v Quietly remove the student from the class, lab, or clinical setting Do not accuse the student of drug or alcohol use.
-Inform the student that reasonable suspicion exists and that he Give the student a chance to explain.
-Confine your questions Contact RHS Protection to transport the student to the testing Notify the Program Director or designee. when you communicate with the sting to a private location out of hearing to a private ng of other students. shol testing.
-Supervising Faculty Signature: Date:
+Be sure to notify your Program Director If behavior warrants, contact RHS Protection.

+Student Nam e: Date: Time: g section, please note all pertinent behavior a e student has recently used, or is under the i ead you to reasonably Inco Mis Odor of alcohol Odor of marijuana Slurred speech Flushed, swollen face Runny nose, sniffles Pupils dilated or constricted Unusual eye movement Bloodshot or watery eyes creased breathing rate consistent work patterns seed deadlines mors or sweats Weariness, exhaustice Abnormal or erratice by Observed or reported substances Swaying, wobbling, so Lack of coordination Dizziness or fainting Reduced reaction time Restlessness Poor productivity Repeated/multiple complaints for students/faculty/staff ehavior ' I use of prohibited taggering, or falling e Have a s Quietly re Do not at Inform th Give the Contact I e suspicion exists after observing the student econd faculty/staff member present (when present the student from the class, lab, or clinic ccuse the student of drug or alcohol use. e student that reasonable suspicion exists an student a chance to explain.
+Confine your quents Protection to transport the student to the Program Director or designee. ossible) when you communicate with the st ical setting to a private location out of hear and that he/she is subject to drug and/or alconstitutions and statements to specific perform ing of other students.
+Chol testing.
+Suponvising Faculty Signature: Date: erver Signature: Date: